HunterMel/Regex-Tutorial/README.md

 ### Character Classes

-Character class allow you to tell the regex engine to match only one out of several characters.
-Simply place the characters you want to match between square brackets.
+Character classes allow you to tell the regex engine to match only one out of several characters.
+This is accomplished by placing the characters you want to match between square brackets.

 Example: Character Classes
 ‹[A-Z0-9.-]›